Finding the best choice for your situation

 Take the Next Step:

-- Instead of borrowing from your 401k, consider earning money with a side gig
+- Instead of borrowing from your 401k, consider earning money with one or more of these side gigs.

 - Should you borrow money from your retirement plan?